 What are telomeres?
 Telomeres are caps at the end of our chromosomes that protect our DNA from damage.
 They are made up of the same short DNA sequence repeated over and over again, with the same sequence of bases.
 They are important for a cells because without them chromosomes would stick together and would not … Continue reading Telomeres and why we age.

 Vaccinations have become incredibly important due to COVID-19 and the vaccine rollout needs to be faster and more efficient in order to achieve global herd immunity.
 Vaccines, the COVID-19 vaccine being an example, are usually injections that contain dead or weakened versions of the pathogen.
-However, there a numerous disadvantages to these traditional vaccines: They … Continue reading Oral Vaccinations.
+However, there a numerous disadvantages to these traditional vaccines: They … Continue reading Vaccination delivery through a pill.

 Cancer cells manage to hide from our immune system (IS) and understanding how they evade the IS helps scientists to create treatments for cancer.
 It can even help scientists figure out how to hide donor organs in a patient.
 If you would like to learn more about transplant immunology, click here: https://glamsci.blog/2021/04/13/transplant-immunology/ Usually the IS … Continue reading How do cancer cells evade the immune system?

 It is estimated the 2 million people in the UK have a food allergy and many more have food intolerances.
 What actually happens to someone who has an allergic reaction and what are the solutions?
 The difference between an allergy and intolerance An allergy is a reaction of your immune system that triggers symptoms like … Continue reading What causes allergies and food intolerances?